 Any redundancy payments are usually included as capital.
 However, if an element of the redundancy payment covers any notice period, this should be declared as income.

-Where your client lives with a spouse/partner and or any dependant person or child, a standard allowance against capital is deductible for each dependant at the rates given in the current advice and assistance Keycard.
+Where your client lives with a spouse/partner and or any dependant person or child, a standard allowance against capital is deductible for each dependant at the rates given in the current Keycard.

 If your client is of pensionable age, we may disregard some aspects of their capital depending on their disposable income.
-The current advice and assistance Keycard provides details of the disregards.
+The current Keycard provides details of the disregards.

 Your client’s disposable capital is the capital figure remaining, after deducting any allowances and/or disregards.